Pax-Astralis-Dev/Pax-Documents/CentralCommandHandbook.md

   - Ban evasion: Appealable permanent ban.

 These are always documented with the noting system.

+## 7. Dealing with Problematic Players

+In addition to extreme offences, Central Command recognizes three categories of problematic players: Raiders, Shitters, and Regulars who break rules for amusement.

+### 7.1 Raiders

+Raiders are individuals who consistently disrupt the gaming experience through intentional destruction, harassment, or other disruptive behavior.
+To address Raiders:

+- **Action:** Immediate ban from the server.
+- **Procedure:** Delete any associated accounts or characters to prevent further disruption.

+### 7.2 Shitters

+Shitters are players who engage in disruptive behavior, but it is not as severe or consistent as that of Raiders.
+They may engage in minor rule-breaking or cause occasional disturbances.
+To handle Shitters:

+- **Action:** Assign to Low Command for confinement in sector prison.
+- **Procedure:** Keep them under observation until they either reform their behavior or escalate to becoming Regulars who break rules for amusement.

+### 7.3 Regulars Who Break Rules for Amusement

+These players are regulars within the community but occasionally break rules for entertainment or amusement, without malicious intent.
+They may engage in minor rule-breaking for the sake of humor or experimentation.
+To address Regulars who break rules for amusement:

+- **Action:** Follow normal procedures outlined in this handbook.
+- **Procedure:** Document any infractions and apply appropriate consequences based on the severity and frequency of their actions.

+By categorizing and addressing problematic players accordingly, Central Command aims to maintain a fair and enjoyable gaming environment for all participants.

 By adhering to these guidelines, you contribute to the overall success of Pax Astralis and help create a vibrant and enjoyable gaming environment.
 Thank you for your dedication and commitment to Central Command!